 Relocating to Seattle in January 2016, Stacey hit the ground running.
-She has had the honor of wearing many hats with Washington-based independent film company Blue Forge Productions, whose films ask more questions than they answer.
+She has had the honor of wearing many hats with Washington-based independent film company Blue Forge Films, whose productions ask more questions than they answer.
 She had a lead role in The Unspoken, which filmed on-location in one week in the Cascade mountains.
 Her complex character, Alice Godwin, lived a drug-fueled life of uppers and downers to escape a haunted past.
 The role had many references to Alice in Wonderland, bringing Stacey’s childhood stage credit full circle.

 She also played two mothers for a medical training webseries with the University of Washington and a citizen in Hold, a student short with Seattle Film Institute.

-Stacey is soon to be seen as the psychotic Kassie in Althea, a dystopian thriller TV series.
+Stacey can be seen as the psychotic Kassie in Althea, a dystopian thriller TV and web series.
 She is also hard at work co-writing, directing and producing Blood Music, a Sons of Anarchy meets The Walking Dead TV and web series in which paranormal activity intertwines together a motorcycle club and a Native American reservation.
-Stacey will also have the lead role in a sci-fi TV series called Talking to Angels.
+Stacey will also have the lead role in a sci-fi TV series called Helios.
 Look out for the shows on Amazon Prime, YouTube Red, and Washington Broadcast TV.

 - Long and short form improv workshops, 2 in Chicago @ Improv Olympic and Annoyance Theater, 1 in Ohio under comedic coach Graeme Hinde.
 Training and performance in the Harold.